Skip to main content

 Save Your Changes

 Click the Save button to apply your changes.
+The dialog will close and you will see the updated server name immediately.

 Understanding the Difference